TITLE 35: ENVIRONMENTAL PROTECTION

 C) Except for changes to the telephone number required in subsection (a)(25)(A)(i) and decreases in the quantity of hazardous secondary material indicated under subsection (a)(25)(A)(iv), when the conditions specified on the original notification change (including any exceedance of the estimate of the quantity of hazardous secondary material specified in the original notification), the hazardous secondary material generator must provide USEPA with a written renotification of the change.
 The shipment must not occur until consent of the country of import to the changes (except for changes to subsection (a)(25)(A)(ix) and in the ports of entry to and departure from countries of transit under subsection (a)(25)(A)(v)) has been obtained and the hazardous secondary material generator receives from USEPA a USEPA Acknowledgment of Consent reflecting the country of import's consent to the changes.

-D) Upon request by USEPA, the hazardous secondary material generator must furnish to USEPA any additional information that a country of import requests in order to respond to a notification.
+D) Upon request by USEPA, the hazardous secondary material generator must furnish to USEPA any additional information that a country of import requests to respond to a notification.

 E) USEPA will provide a complete notification to the country of import and any countries of transit.
-A notification is complete when USEPA receives a notification that USEPA determines satisfies the requirements of subsection (a)(25)(A).
-When a claim of confidentiality is asserted with respect to any notification information required by subsection (a)(25)(A), USEPA may find the notification not complete until any such claim is resolved in accordance with 35 Ill.
+A notification is complete when USEPA receives a notification that USEPA determines complies with subsection (a)(25)(A).
+When a claim of confidentiality is asserted with respect to any notification information required by subsection (a)(25)(A), USEPA may find the notification not complete until any such claim is resolved in compliance with 35 Ill.
 Adm.
 Code 720.102.

 G) For exports to OECD member countries, the receiving country may respond to the notification using tacit consent.
 If no objection has been lodged by any country of import or countries of transit to a notification provided under subsection (a)(25)(A) within 30 days after the date of issuance of the acknowledgement of receipt of notification by the competent authority of the country of import, the transboundary movement may commence.
 In such cases, USEPA will send a USEPA Acknowledgment of Consent to inform the hazardous secondary material generator that the country of import and any relevant countries of transit have not objected to the shipment and are thus presumed to have consented tacitly.
 Tacit consent expires one calendar year after the close of the 30-day period; renotification and renewal of all consents is required for exports after that date.